IBM-Cloud/vnf-samples/mongo-nodejs-blockstorage-pdns/README.md

 The reader will get to know the steps to attach a Block Storage to a VSI and configure MongoDB:

 - Create Block Storage volume.
-- Partition the volume, format the volume, and then mount it as a file system in Server VSI.
+- Format the volume, and then mount it as a file system in Server VSI.
 - Install Docker and Mongodb as docker container.
 - Run Mongodb container and use the mounted secondary block volume.
 - Create a database in mongo db.